SolaceDev/maas-react-components/README.md

 ### Publishing Your Changes

-Please see read [this resource](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release) to learn how to publish your changes (please note, you should always publish a new release whenever you merge changes to the repository.)
+Please see read [this resource](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release) to learn how to publish your changes (please note, you should always publish a new release whenever you merge changes to the repository.).

 ### Run locally